GenericMappingTools/gmt/sandbox/docs_rst/source/gmtstitch.rst

 `Description <#toc2>`_
 ----------------------

-**gmtstitch** reads standard input or one or more data files (which may be multisegment files; see **-m**) and examines the coordinates of the end points of all line segments.
+**gmtstitch** reads standard input or one or more data files, which may be multisegment files, and examines the coordinates of the end points of all line segments.
 If a pair of end points are identical or closer to each other than the specified separation tolerance then the two line segments are joined into a single segment.
 The process repeats until all the remaining endpoints no longer pass the tolerance test; the resulting segments are then written out to standard output or specified output file.
-It it is not clear what the separation tolerance should be then use **-L** to get a list of all separation distances and analyze them to determine a suitable cutoff.
+If it is not clear what the separation tolerance should be then use **-L** to get a list of all separation distances and analyze them to determine a suitable cutoff.

 `Common Arguments And Specifications <#toc3>`_
 ----------------------------------------------